 We did not back track where we came from; to be frank, I forgot at which point we got diverted.
 I only remembered that after we returned to the fork after the picnic, we followed some signage and got back to where we started without meeting anyone coming from the opposite direction.

 Therefore, if you can afford the time and energy, hike up the steps.
 If you are just interested to take an Insta-worthy picture, there is no need to go all the way; stop at where you feel comfortable, take a few pictures, rest, and return to base 🙂 Remember to bring some water with you, because the beverages (or anything else for that matter) sold in vending machines up there cost a bomb!

-We next took the JR line to Arashiyama Bamboo Grove, via Kyoto Station, which by the way, has the world’s longest stretch of escalators 😛
+For the next stop in Kyoto in 8 Hours challenge, we next took the JR line to Arashiyama Bamboo Grove, via Kyoto Station, which by the way, has the world’s longest stretch of escalators 😛

 How to Get to Arashiyama Bamboo Grove